git-fetch-git-roll-over/GradDog/docs/source/index.rst

 Future Installation
 -------------------

 As of now, we primarily distribute our code by having clients clone our github repository, but we hope to also make it pip-installable.
 For the future, we plan to package our project using `wheels <https://www.python.org/dev/peps/pep-0427/>`_.
 This should make it easily pip installable.
+The wheel name for our package is ``graddog-1.3-py3-none-any.whl``.

 Implementation Details